The Game Creators: The 3D Gamemaker

-The 3D Gamemaker is a computer application developed by The Game Creators, that allows users to make various genres of 3D games for Microsoft Windows.
+The 3D Gamemaker is a computer application developed by The Game Creators that allows users to make various genres of 3D games for Microsoft Windows.
 The tool is marketed as allowing users to create 3D games without programming and art skills.
-Games developed with 3D Gamemaker require at least 400 MHz Pentium processor, 64 MB of RAM and DirectX 7.0b to run.
+Games developed with 3D Gamemaker require at least a 400 MHz Pentium processor, 64 MiB of RAM and DirectX 7.0b to run.
 Alongside the full boxed release, The 3D Gamemaker was also released in a Lite edition, with fewer categories of assets available and a reduced feature set.

 The software has a simple point-and-click interface which guides the user through the process of creating the game.
 The user chooses a scene from one of several different genres ("shooter", "horror", "war", "space", "driving", "jungle", "cartoon", or "silly"), and then chooses different characters, weapons, items, enemies and so on.
 The software includes hundreds of pre-made scenes and 3D objects.
 The software can also automatically generate a game by choosing random elements.
 The resulting game can be exported as a standalone Windows executable.
 The 3D Gamemaker has a built-in placement editor that allows the user to indicate where enemies, items, and obstacles go.
 This is not available in beginner mode or the lite edition.
 There is also, among other things, a simple level creator.
-It also includes the ability to import your own media.
+It also includes the ability to import the user's own media.

 Reviewing The 3D Gamemaker for GameSpy, Tricia Harris praised the software's ease-of-use but criticized the animation and "placement editor" systems.